-You must apply to the local authority to which you pay your council tax, even if you are naming preferred schools outside of the borough.
-The deadline to make an on-time application is 15 January 2024.
+You must apply to the local authority which is responsible for administering the council tax for where you live, even if you are naming preferred schools outside of the borough.
+The deadline to make an on-time application is 15 January 2025.